CFP – Frequently Asked Questions

 C25.
 I plan to migrate to Australia, is CFP qualification recognised there?
 Should I complete my CFP course here in Malaysia before moving there?

 Yes, CFP is recognised in Australia.
-It is advisable that you complete your CFP course here in Malaysia first then complete a top exam in Australia.
+It is advisable that you complete your CFP course here in Malaysia first then complete a top up exam in Australia.
 Also do check with the Australian authority (www.fpa.asn.au) from time to time for latest updates on the conversion process.
 In Australia, the minimum entry requirement for CFP is a bachelor degree.

 C26.
 I plan to migrate to Australia in 6 months time and I have only completed CFP Modules 1 & 2.
-I only have time to complete another 1 module, i.e. Modules 3.
+I only have time to complete another one module, i.e. Modules 3.
 I understand that I am not eligible to sit for Module 4 examination before I have passed Modules 1-3.
 Please advice.

 Sign up and attend all remaining modules, i.e. Modules 3 and 4.
 Sit for Modules 3 examination in the here in Malaysia – you still have time to do that.
 Then, when you go over to Australia, do your own revision and prepare for Module 4 examination.
 Provided you have passed Modules 3, register and come back to Malaysia for Module 4 examination.